cbohara/JS_arrays/README.md

 The files in the `spec` directory contain the test suites.
 Your goal is to get all the tests to pass by implementing the missing functions.
 Run all the tests by opening `SpecRunner.html` in your browser.

-The file `src/objects.js` contains function definitions and explanations for the following functions (*italicized functions* are solved for you).
+The file `src/array.js` contains function definitions and explanations for the following functions (*italicized functions* are solved for you).
 Pass each of the tests by having the functions return the correct value:

 #### Tests:
-- [ ] MysticalAnimal
+- [ ] TreasureChest
 - [ ] AddFirstProperty
 - [ ] AddSecondProperty
 - [ ] AddThirdProperty